 The employer’s response to the Complaint and investigation is critical, particularly given the propensity of the New York State Division of Human Rights to find “probable cause” that discrimination has occurred.
 Upon such a finding, the matter may then be referred for a public hearing which is conducted under the auspices of the New York State Division of Human Rights-the very agency that determined there was “probable cause” in the first instance.

-At Abrams, Fensterman, we have the experience and expertise to assist our clients in avoiding a finding of "probable cause."
+At Abrams Fensterman, LLP, we have the experience and expertise to assist our clients in avoiding a finding of “probable cause.”
 We work with our clients in the critical drafting of the Response to the Complaint and throughout the entire investigation process.
-We have had tremendous success in helping our clients to avoid an unjust finding of "probable cause", as well as in avoiding the negative consequences (both financially and public relations-wise) that are associated with a finding of "probable cause."
+Our health law attorneys have had tremendous success in helping our clients to avoid an unjust finding of “probable cause,” as well as in avoiding the negative consequences (both financially and public relations-wise) that are associated with a finding of “probable cause.”
 We will help you to prevent a disgruntled employee from wreaking havoc on your offices or facilities.

 For further information about how we can help properly respond to a discrimination complaint, please contact our law firm on Long Island at 516-328- 2300, in Brooklyn at 718-215-5300, in White Plains at 914- 607-7010, in Rochester at 585-218-9999 or in Albany at 518-535-9477 to schedule an initial consultation.